stschmaltz/QuestLife/README.md

 ## Current Progress

-As of September 21, 2023, the app is in its early development phase:
+As of October 10, 2023, the app is in its early development phase:

-- **Frontend**:
-  - Designing user interface for preferences wizard.
-  - Setting up state management using XState.

-- **Backend**:
-  - Integration with Firebase for user data storage.
-  - Exploring integration with ChatGPT for challenge suggestions.
+Not currently available to any users.
+I am actively pushing for an MVP to get into "alpha" testing.

 ## Feedback and Suggestions